 Graduate students have higher interest rates

-Higher interest rates are applied on federal direct student loans for graduate students when compared to those offered for undergraduates.
-This has been observed for quite a while now and this pattern is not expected to change any time in the near future.
+Higher interest rates are applied to federal direct student loans for graduate students when compared to those offered for undergraduates.
+This has been observed for quite a while now and this pattern is not expected to change any time shortly.

 Loan limits are lower for dependents

 If you are an undergraduate with a parent or a guardian whose tax return you are dependant on, you will not be eligible to borrow as much as the undergraduate students who file their tax returns.